PrEP for Women

 Currently, there is no evidence to show that PrEP will interfere with estrogens in hormone therapy.
 However, more research is needed to better understand the relationship between taking estrogens and PrEP.

-Can a woman take PrEP while attempting to get pregnant and/or during pregnancy?
+Can a cisgender woman take PrEP while attempting to get pregnant and/or during pregnancy?

-Yes, women can take PrEP when attempting to get pregnant and/or during pregnancy.
-The Center for Disease Control and Prevention (CDC) recommends PrEP as an option to reduce the risk of HIV from an HIV-positive male partner during conception.
-The CDC also recommends that women with ongoing risk of HIV continue PrEP throughout her pregnancy and breastfeeding to protect herself and her infant.
+Yes, cisgender women can take PrEP when attempting to get pregnant and/or during pregnancy.
+The Center for Disease Control and Prevention (CDC) recommends PrEP as an option to reduce the risk of HIV transmission from a partner who is living with HIV during conception.
+The CDC also recommends that cisgender women with ongoing risk of HIV continue PrEP throughout their pregnancy and breastfeeding/chestfeeding to protect themselves and the infant.

 Can a woman breastfeed while on PrEP?